16 Top-Rated Hikes in Australia

-Many of the best bushwalks in Australia weave through World Heritage-listed wilderness areas, where you can see some of the country's quirky wildlife-from wallabies and wombats to dingoes, kangaroos, and echidnas.
+Many of the best bushwalks in Australia weave through World Heritage-listed wilderness areas.
+Here, you can see some of the country's quirky wildlife, from wallabies and wombats to dingoes, kangaroos, and echidnas.
 Budding mountaineers can even summit the country's highest peak in less than a day on one of the best alpine hikes in Australia.

-Hiking trips in Australia offer something for everyone, from families to solo hikers and from the coast to the desert.
-Wherever your walkabout takes you in this wild and sun-soaked land, the spectacular scenery will stir your soul just as it did for the aboriginal people thousands of years ago.
+Hiking in Australia offers something for everyone, from families to solo hikers, from the coast to the desert.
+Wherever your walkabout takes you in this wild and sun-soaked land, the spectacular scenery will stir your soul just as it did for the Aboriginal people thousands of years ago.

 Plan your adventures with our list of the best hikes in Australia.